ermshiperete/job-dsl-plugin-wiki/Tutorial:-Using-the-Jenkins-Job-DSL.md

 ## 5. Enjoy the results

-Now you know how to make Seed Jobs, which can create a multitude of child jobs.
+That's it.
+Now you know how to make Seed Jobs, which can create a multitude of Scripted child Jobs.
 Read up on the DSL or follow the other tutorials for more fun.